aijaz/taskforest/README.md

 # when a job fails, was automatically retried one or more
 # times and then finally succeeded.
 no_retry_success_email   = 0

+# This is the directory that stores the contents of
+# the emails and SMS texts that are sent by the system.
+instructions_dir         = "instructions"

+# Your Twilio Account SID
+twilio_account_sid      = "ACXXXX"

+# Your Twilio Auth Token
+twilio_auth_token      = "abcdefg"

+# Your Twilio Phone Number
+twilio_phone_number    = "+13125551212"

+# When a job fails, SMS texts are sent to this phone number
+phone                  = "+13125551212"

+# When a job fails, but is being automatically retried,
+# SMS are sent to this address, as opposed to the
+# one stored in the 'phone' setting.
+If no_retry_phone
+# is set, then no SMS will be sent in this case
+retry_phone = "+13125551213"

+# When a job fails, is automatically retried one or more
+# times and then suceeds, SMS are sent to this
+# address, as opposed to any of the others.
+If
+# no_retry_success_phone is set, then no SMS will be sent
+# in this case.
+retry_success_phone      = "+13125551214"

+# If this is set to 1, then an SMS will not be sent
+# when a job fails and is being automatically retried.
+no_retry_phone           = 0

+# If this is set to 1, then an SMS will not be sent
+# when a job fails, was automatically retried one or more
+# times and then finally succeeded.
+no_retry_success_phone   = 0

 ```